AhmedScchaider/egoltarchive/README.md

 ## Open Source License

-Egolt Tooltip is an Open Source web-based project.
+Egolt Archive is an Open Source web-based project.
 It is in compliance with the GNU/GPL license:
 [GNU General Public License, version 2 ](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)